Comprehensive X-ray and Multiwavelength Study of ULXs in NGC 1566: Data Reduction and Analysis

-The SEDs (spectral energy distributions) of counterparts were plotted by utilizing the flux values derived from Table \ref{T:fotometry} to determine the optical to NIR characteristics of counterparts.
-For this, the SEDs were fitted using either a {\it blackbody} or a {\it power-law}, F$\propto$ $\lambda^{\alpha}$, spectrum by following the steps in our previous study, \cite{2022MNRAS.515.3632A}.
-The reddening corrected SEDs of ULX-1 and ULX-3 were adequately fitted by the {\it blackbody} {\it T} $\sim$ 1500 K and $\sim$ 18000 K, respectively (see Figure \ref{F:SED1}) while the reddening corrected SED of ULX-2-b was well-fitted by a {\it power-law} model with $\alpha$=1.19 $\pm$ 0.10, respectively (see Figure \ref{F:SED2}) at 3-$\sigma$ confidence level.
-The reduced chi-square, $\chi^2_{\nu}$, values of ULX-1, 2-b, and ULX-3 are 0.70, 0.67, and 0.81.
-The number of degrees of freedom (dof) is three for 2-b while for both ULX-1 and ULX-3 is four.
+The SEDs (spectral energy distributions) of the counterparts were plotted by using the flux values derived from Table \ref{T:fotometry} to constrain the optical and NIR emission of counterparts.
+For this, the SEDs were fitted using either a {\it blackbody} or a {\it power-law}, F$\propto$ $\lambda^{\alpha}$, spectrum by following the similar approach given in our previous study of \cite{2022MNRAS.515.3632A}.
+The reddening corrected SEDs of ULX-1 and ULX-3 were adequately well-fitted by the {\it blackbody} with temperature ({\it T}) of $\sim$ 1500 K and $\sim$ 18000 K, respectively (see Figure \ref{F:SED1}).
+In the case of ULX-2, reddening corrected SED of 2-a was adequately well-fitted by a {\it blackbody} model with \textit{T}=700 $\pm$ 120 K, and SED of ULX-2-b was well-fitted by a {\it power-law} model with $\alpha$=1.19 $\pm$ 0.10 at 3-$\sigma$ confidence level.
+The reduced chi-square, $\chi^2_{\nu}$, values of ULX-1, 2-a, 2-b, and ULX-3 are 0.70, 0.55, 0.67 and 0.81, respectively.
+For ULX-2, the number of degrees of freedom (dof) is four while in the case of both ULX-1 and ULX-3 is three.